DFE-Digital/early-careers-framework/docs/source/ecf/guidance.html.md

 **Providers should note:**

-* Once a partnership for a cohort is confirmed, any new participants who are registered for training at that school will be assigned ‘default’ training provision. **For example**, once a provider confirms partnership for the 2022 cohort, any participants who are registered at the school by the induction tutor will default to training with the provider and delivery partner in partnership
+* once a partnership for a cohort is confirmed, any new participants who are registered for training at that school will be assigned ‘default’ training provision.
+For example, once a provider confirms partnership for the 2022 cohort, any participants who are registered at the school by the induction tutor will default to training with the provider and delivery partner in partnership
-* Not all participants at a given school will be registered to receive training through the (default) partnership.
-Therefore providers may not receive data for all participants at schools they have partnered with. **For example**, a participant begins training at school 1 which is partnered with provider A and delivery partner B. If the participant transfers to school 2 which is partnered with provider Y and delivery partner Z, the participant can choose to remain with their existing training providers (A and B).
+* not all participants at a given school will be registered to receive training through the (default) partnership.
+Therefore providers may not receive data for all participants at schools they have partnered with.
+For example, a participant begins training at school 1 which is partnered with provider A and delivery partner B. If the participant transfers to school 2 which is partnered with provider Y and delivery partner Z, the participant can choose to remain with their existing training providers (A and B).
 In this case, provider Y will not receive data for this participant
-* Providers may receive data for participants at schools which they do not have a partnership with. **For example**, a participant begins training at school 1 which is partnered with provider Y and delivery partner Z. They transfer to school 2 and choose to remain with their existing training providers (Y and Z).
+* providers may receive data for participants at schools which they do not have a partnership with.
+For example, a participant begins training at school 1 which is partnered with provider Y and delivery partner Z. They transfer to school 2 and choose to remain with their existing training providers (Y and Z).
 Therefore provider Y will continue to receive data for the participant, despite not being partnered with school 2

 ### Find schools delivering ECF-based training in a given cohort